 Google Pixel 3 XL

-If your device is having Gorilla Glass 5 just get a screen guard else within a few weeks of usage it will scratch up.”
+Youtuber Geekyranjit said in a tweet, “Scratches on his Pixel 3 XL near the earpiece -This gorilla glass is a scratch magnet.
+If your device has Gorilla Glass 5, just get a screen guard.
+Else within a few weeks of usage, it will scratch up.”
 (Source Link to tweet)

 So Should You Use a tempered Glass or Screen Protector With Corning Gorilla Glass 5/6?